Titans DE Jones put on IR with torn biceps

 It's a particularly tough turn for Jones, who was hoping to finish the season strong and impress during his contract year.
 He's scheduled to be an unrestricted free agent after the season.
 The Titans signed blocking tight end Luke Stocker to a two-year deal to fill his roster spot.

-The 8-4 Titans are tied for first place in the AFC South, and are in strong position to make the playoffs for the first time since 2008.
+The 8-4 Titans are tied for first place in the AFC South and are in strong position to make the playoffs for the first time since 2008.
 As always, staying healthy will play a huge role in how they finish the season.

 Cornerback Logan Ryan is in the concussion protocol.
-Tight end Delanie Walker aggravated a right ankle sprain he's dealt with over the last month.
+Tight end Delanie Walker aggravated a right ankle sprain he has dealt with over the last month.
 It may cause him to miss some practice, but he's not in serious danger of missing Sunday's game yet.
-Derrick Morgan (knee sprain) and Sylvester Williams (sprained ankle) make it five Titans starters coming out of Sunday's game with injuries and both are day to day.
+Derrick Morgan (knee sprain) and Sylvester Williams (sprained ankle) make it five Titans starters coming out of Sunday's game with injuries and both are day-to-day.

 The Titans did get some good news.
-Coach Mike Mularkey expects receiver Rishard Matthews to return after missing the last two games with a hamstring injury.
+Coach Mike Mularkey expects receiver Rishard Matthews to return after missing the past two games with a hamstring injury.